We are currently experiencing technical issues with Prezi. Please click here for real-time status reports and affected components.

 Excessive movement or poorly described visuals can create confusion or even physical discomfort.

-- Minimize excessive zooming, rotation, and flashy transitions.
-Learn more about adjusting the zooming intensity in Prezi here.
+• Minimize excessive zooming, rotation, and flashy transitions.
+Learn more about how to adjust the zooming intensity in Prezi.

 Spacing